corbtastik/yummo/_posts/samples/2022-10-01-custom-css.md

 ### Custom CSS

-You can insert custom CSS styling for a page or post by adding front matter.
-Add the names of any `.css` files to the `ext_css` front-matter variable and the corresponding stylesheet will be added into `<head>`.
+You can insert custom CSS styling by adding the names of your `.css` files to the `ext-css` front-matter variable on a page or post.

-For example, the front-matter for this post adds `/assets/ext/css/custom.css`, `/assets/ext/css/solo-light.css`, and `/assets/ext/css/solo-dark.css` stylesheets to the page.
+For example, the front-matter for this post adds the following stylesheets to the page.

+* `/assets/ext/css/custom.css`
+* `/assets/ext/css/skeletor-light.css`
+* `/assets/ext/css/skeletor-dark.css`

 ```yaml
 layout: post